tylim88/Firelord/README.md

 💥 Safe typing with masked Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) types.

-🌈 Strictly one-time setup per document.
+🦚 No annoying typescript decorator needed, type in plain simple typescript.
+Strictly one-time setup per document.
 Once configured, you are ready.
-No more confusing setup in the future, simplicity at its finest.

-🦚 No annoying typescript decorator needed, type in plain simple typescript, only once and you can start your game.

 🍡 Prevent empty array from hitting `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`, peace in mind.